-It may be helpful to provide a brief summary of the general operation of this model, for those readers who are not familiar with the former (pre-2018) model.
+It may be helpful to provide a brief summary of the general operation of this model.

 - Bundled research: in a bundled research model, an investment manager agrees with an executing broker to execute trades (typically in relation to equity instruments) for a higher commission rate than would otherwise be charged by the broker only for the execution of the trade.
 The additional commission element is then effectively used to pay for research that the investment manager has received from that broker, but without making a separate / unbundled cash payment to the broker (known as hard dollars). - Commission sharing agreement (CSA): a CSA is a framework agreement between an investment manager (or its clients) and an executing broker or prime broker, under which trades are effected at an agreed, increased commission rate with the broker.
 This commission rate includes both an element for the costs of executing the trade, and also an additional commission element which is then allocated into a soft commission pool.
-The investment manager may direct the broker to pay certain third party suppliers from this commission pool, using the surplus commission not allocated to the broker operating the commission pool.
+The investment manager may direct the broker to pay either the executing broker or certain third party suppliers from this commission pool, using the surplus commission not allocated to the broker operating the commission pool.
 This similarly facilitates paying research providers with soft dollars, not hard dollars.